 Study all four topics to prepare for the GED® test.

 Find the information you need to register for and take the GED® test.
 When you have passed all four subjects, you will receive a diploma.

 I have a diploma from another country.
-Should I still get a GED® credential?
+Should I still get a HiSET, TASC or GED® credential?

-If you have a high school diploma, you may or may not need a GED® credential.
-If you have a college degree from another country, some of the classes and degrees might transfer.
-You may need proof you finished school to go to college or get a job.
-Earning your GED® diploma might help you.
+If you have a high school diploma, you may or may not need a HiSET, TASC or GED® credential.
+But you may need proof you finished school to go to college or get a job.
+If you do not have proof, getting a diploma in the USA will help you.